maab19/nss_project/README.txt

         https://docs.github.com/en/developers/apps/building-oauth-apps/creating-an-oauth-app

+    set up port forwarding on port 8080 if necessary

 Now run the server and the client application should be available at *internet address*:8080

 The client needs to authenticate with github and click register to show up in the user list, after which any other user can send them messages